eblot/pybootd/README.rst

    BOOTP or DHCP requests, this option should be enabled.
 This option accepts a boolean value.

-``boot_file``
-   Boot filename to send back to the BOOTP client, which usually requests such a file over TFTP to boot up after it has been assigned a network address.

 ``domain``
    Domain part of the client FQDN, that is the network's domain name.